peterchang04/resti/README.md

 * add server logging

 ### DONE ###
+* fix variable casing on all files, fix casing on auth.js
+* add 'use strict' to all files
 * switch pattern to (err,res)
 * create and use err class
 * create DAO parent class